EN

 Other times people file a Chapter 13 because their income is too high to file a Chapter 7.

-Debtors with INCOME GREATER THAN THE STATE OF WISCONSIN'S MEDIAN FAMILY INCOME LEVEL must be in a Chapter 13 that continues for 5 years (60 months) unless all creditors can be fully repaid in less than 5 years.
+Debtors with INCOME GREATER THAN THE STATE THEY RESIDE IN must be in a Chapter 13 that continues for 5 years (60 months) unless all creditors can be fully repaid in less than 5 years.

-Debtors with INCOME BELOW THE STATE OF WISCONSIN'S MEDIAN FAMILY INCOME LEVEL must be in a Chapter 13 that continues for AT LEAST 3 years (36 months) unless creditors can be fully repaid in less time.
+Debtors with INCOME BELOW THE STATE THEY RESIDE IN must be in a Chapter 13 that lasts for AT LEAST 3 years (36 months), unless creditors can be fully repaid in less time.

 In general your monthly Chapter 13 payment comes directly out of your paycheck, by a weekly/ bi-weekly/ monthly/ semi-monthly wage deduction NOT by wage garnishment.
 If you receive income from a source other than employment you will be responsible for making your chapter 13 plan payment every month.